Updated on: 2/20/2019

 Pen and Johnson were treated for minor injuries at St. Joseph and released Sunday, while Carpenter remained at the hospital and was listed in satisfactory condition by Monday morning, according to a hospital spokesperson.
 Dunnet suffered more extensive injuries and was transferred to Harborview Medical Center in Seattle, and she also had been upgraded to satisfactory condition by Monday.

 Four People Involved in Crash Significantly Injured

-News reports indicated that one of the girls suffered a broken arm in the crash, while other injuries reportedly included a concussion, collapsed lungs and contusions.
+News reports indicated that one of the girls suffered a broken arm in the DUI collision, while other injuries reportedly included a concussion, collapsed lungs and contusions.
 It was unclear exactly which of the girls had suffered the injuries.

 Beld was also injured in the crash and had to be hospitalized to receive treatment for his injuries.
 He reportedly appeared at his court hearing in a wheelchair Monday afternoon.